Teen Titans Go! To the Movies: Production

-In September 2017, Warner Bros. announced a film adaptation of the Cartoon Network series Teen Titans Go! scheduled for a July 2018 release, with the show's cast reprising their roles.
+In September 2017, Warner Bros.
+Pictures announced a film adaptation of the Cartoon Network series Teen Titans Go! scheduled for a July 2018 release, with the show's cast reprising their roles.
 A month later, the film's title and teaser poster debuted, and it was announced that Will Arnett, who voices Batman in The Lego Movie franchise, and Kristen Bell had joined the cast.

 In March 2018, it was announced that musicians Lil Yachty and Halsey were part of the cast, as Green Lantern and Wonder Woman, respectively, with Nicolas Cage revealed as Superman the same day.
 Cage was originally slated to portray Superman in Tim Burton's canceled Superman film, Superman Lives, in the 1990s.
 Jimmy Kimmel was announced to voice Batman in the film through an extended cut of the trailer.

 Soundtrack

 The Teen Titans Go!
 To the Movies soundtrack was released on July 20, 2018.
 The soundtrack consists of songs that the cast sing throughout the movie that serve mostly as musical pop culture references and parodies, and the musical score composed by Jared Faber.